SEAP Southeast Asia Pilot-1

 In the southwest monsoon season, this is one of the few perfectly protected anchorages on the island (although some ground swell may be experienced).
 In the northeast season, on the other hand, conditions can be a little choppy because of the long fetch in the bay and this can make dinghy transfers to the beach uncomfortable.
 There are about 10 days per month when, due to the tide, dinghy access to the beach is impossible for a few hours.

-Close to the jetty is a decorative lighthouse that was a favourite yachty restaurant called The Lighthouse.
-At the time of writing, it had been closed for several months.
-A short walk north (behind a semi-derelict apartment building) is the PCYC, a favourite hang-out for cruising yachties and some of the local contingent.
-PCYC serves food and drinks at very low prices plus information on all matters nautical, including moorings.
+Close to the main jetty is a decorative lighthouse that was once a favourite yachty restaurant called ‘The Lighthouse’.
+At the time of writing, it has been resurrected as Chalong Lighthouse & Lightweed.
+On the corner by the boat ramp is The Corner Food & Drink.
+A short walk north, behind the Arch39 hotel, is the Phuket Cruising Yacht Club (PCYC).
+Both are favourite hangouts for local and cruising yachties and are the source of information on all matters nautical.
+Both serve food and drinks at low prices.
 Many other restaurants and bars, both along the beach road and inland up the two roads heading west, also cater to the yachting crowd, a fact reflected in their price structure.

 Click to view Thailand photo gallery.

+Note that this website may not reflect the most recent updates to the printed book and the eBook.
 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.

 Copyright.

-The copyright holders of all content, in print and digital editions, are: Published book © Phuket Publicity Services Ltd. Part. / Texts © Bill O’Leary, Andy Dowden & Grenville Fordham / Design, layout & charts © Grenville Fordham / Photography: © as indicated in photo credits.
+The copyright holders of all content, in print and digital editions, are: Published book © Phuket Publicity Services Ltd. Part. / Texts © Bill O’Leary & Grenville Fordham / Design, layout & charts © Grenville Fordham / Photography: © as indicated in photo credits.
 All rights reserved

 No part of this publication may be reproduced, stored, or transmitted in any form or by any means - graphic, electronic or mechanical, including photocopying, recording or otherwise – without the express permission of the publisher, Phuket Publicity Services Limited Partnership, and the other copyright owners.